ZNE stands for Zero Net Energy

 3) Attic insulation should exceed the standard target value of R-38.
 Attic insulation can achieve very high R-values given enough attic space, and is very cost-effective, so it should always be stacked in a ZNE home.

 4) Walls in a ZNE home are often designed with 2×6 framing, instead of the standard 2×4.
 This extra space allows for more insulation, and when combined with high quality materials (such as damp blown-in cellulose) and careful installation, can achieve values between R-20 and R-25, over the standard R-13 (which is already considered fairly high).
 Also, the wall stud spacing is 24″ on center as opposed to the common 16″ on center.
-This means less % of the
+This means less % of the wall is wood framing (not a good insulator) and a higher % of it is an insulated stud bay.

 5) Ideally, a ZNE home should not use gas, and should use an electric heat pump for its heating/cooling needs.
 A heat pump is a high efficiency all electric alternative to the standard furnace + air conditioner HVAC system.
 Check out The Heat Pump Alternative for more info.
 This is not to say that one needs to cut all gas use on the path to becoming ZNE.
 A home that still uses natural gas can still be “Effectively ZNE” in that the sum of energy produced by the solar PV system offsets the sum total of the energy (gas and electric energy converted to BTUs of energy) consumed by the house.